Bangor University: Student representation

+A representative is also elected from each school, supported by representatives from individual programmes, to inform academic decision-making.

+Societies and volunteering

+There are around 100 student societies in the union.
+Membership of the societies was free until 2025, when the union began to implement a paid structure as a result of funding issues.

+The oldest extant society is the Bangor Union Society, which was founded in 1922 as the Wranglers' Society.
+Other prominent societies have included the Welsh Language Society, which led protests in the 1970s.

-SVB (Student Volunteering Bangor) is the volunteering branch the students' union, which has supported community projects in and around the Bangor area since 1952.
-SVB volunteers provide a total of around 600 hours work per week on 58 community based projects, including projects on mental health, children, the environment, the elderly and community & sport projects.
+SVB (Student Volunteering Bangor) is the volunteering branch of the students' union, which has supported community projects in and around the Bangor area since 1952.
+SVB volunteers provide a total of around 600 hours of work per week on 58 community-based projects, including projects on mental health, children, the environment, the elderly and community & sports projects.
 SVB works closely with charities, organisations and schools around Bangor and North Wales, as well as further afield.

-In 1952, SVB organised a tea party for local elderly residents.
-The tea party project continues to this day and is SVB's oldest project.

-Bangor Rag is an SVB project that collects money for two local and two national charities, which change every academic year and are chosen by the students.
-Rag members regularly attend "raids" across the country and assist charities with one-off events throughout the year.
-Their mascot is a tiger named Rhodri Rag.